jacksonb2021/wordle-wizards/src/documents/FindTheObjects.md

   - allows users to login so it saves data
   - no logout button, will reset on exit
   - if no username, no data will be saved

+ WordleConsole
+  - console view of wordle. to test before gui is implemented -